nat-n/piper/README.md

     func main() {

+    	// create our CLI App
         cli := piper.CLIApp{
             Name:        "pipedream",
             Description: "dreamily pipes data through your tasks", }

-        cli.Flags = append(cli.Flags, piper.Flag{
+        // configure it to accept a global flag that will be visible to all tasks cli.Flags = append(cli.Flags, piper.Flag{
             Name:        "verbose",
             Symbol:      "v",
             Description: "Verbose mode",
         })

+        // Configure some tasks.
+Each task must have a name, and a Task configured.
+        // The Description is for the sake of help generation, and a number of
+        // mandatory positional arguments may also be requested.
+        // The task should return a reference to a datastructure which the next
+        // task in the pipeline will recieve.

         cli.Commands = append(cli.Commands, piper.Command{
             Name:        "start",
             Description: "takes two words",
             Args:        []string{"first word", "second word"},
             Task: func(data *interface{}, flags map[string]piper.Flag, args []string) *interface{} {
-                if _, verbose := flags["verbose"]; verbose {
+                // Check for global flags like so if _, verbose := flags["verbose"]; verbose {
                     fmt.Println(" - creating some data for the pipeline with those two words") }